Aims of organic farming

 The organic logo

 The organic logo gives a coherent visual identity to EU produced organic products sold in the EU.
 This makes it easier for EU based consumers to identify organic products and helps farmers to market them across all EU countries.

 The organic logo can only be used on products that have been certified as organic by an authorised control agency or body.
 This means that they have fulfilled strict conditions on how they are produced, transported and stored.

 Organic farming after 2022

-Examples of the changes that will be made under the new organic legislation include:
+Examples of the changes that made under the new organic legislation include:

 - a strengthening of the control system, helping to build further consumer confidence in the EU organics system;

 - new rules for producers which will make it easier for smaller farmers to convert to organic production;

 - new rules on imported organics to ensure that all organic products sold in the EU are of the same standard;

 - a greater range of products that can be marketed as organic.